sensu/sensu-docs/content/sensu-go/6.8/web-ui/webconfig-reference.md

 release_version |
 -------------|------
-description  | Release version to use for the Sensu Catalog API. required     | false type         | String example      | {{< language-toggle >}}
+description  | Release version to use for generating a private catalog with the Sensu Catalog API. required     | false type         | String example      | {{< language-toggle >}}
 {{< code yml >}}
-release_version: "1.0"
+release_version: version
 {{< /code >}}
 {{< code json >}}
 {
-  "release_version": "1.0"
+  "release_version": "version"
 }
 {{< /code >}}
 {{< /language-toggle >}}

 url          |
 -------------|------
-description  | Base URL to use for the Sensu Catalog API. required     | false type         | String example      | {{< language-toggle >}}
+description  | Base URL where Sensu Catalog API output is served for a private catalog.
+Sensu presents the content published to this URL endpoint in place of the official Sensu Catalog in the web UI. required     | false type         | String example      | {{< language-toggle >}}